Devtography/tyodm/README.md

   };
   itemCollection?: Map<string, { itemId: string, name: string }>;

-  constructor(objId?: string) {
-    // Only constructor with optional parameters is allowed.
-1st parameter
-    // must be an optional string and needs to be passed to the parent
-    // constructor so the internal functions can set the `objectId` properly.
-    // Constructor with non optional parameters will result in runtime exception. super(objId);

-    ...
-  }

   objectSchema(): Schema {
     return SampleModel.SCHEMA; // Expect to return the same schema from class.
   }
 }

+// Using DynamoDB as sample here.
+// A table with `pk` as `HASH` & `sk` as `RANGE` is needed to be created first
-const odm = new odm.TyODM({
+// before connecting the `TyODM` instance to the target table. const odm = new odm.TyODM({
   region: 'us-east-2',
   endpoint: 'http://localhost:8000',